vikchupak/JWT-auth/https/https.md

 Digital signatures are used for
 - Certificate validation
-- To sign "authenticated exchange key" used during Handshake
+- To sign "authenticated exchange key" used during Handshake to establish session key

 How signarure happens in terms of public/private keys\
 https://www.ibm.com/docs/en/cics-ts/5.4?topic=protection-public-key-encryption